gargsid1711/Computer-Vision/README.md

-# This repository contains all the source files for the CS543/ECE549 - Computer Vision Class
+# This repository contains all my code for the CS543/ECE549 - Computer Vision Class

 ## DO NOT COPY.
 Only for reference